 P.E.
 Central Lesson Plan: Playing Card Warm-ups

-Materials Needed:1) One (or more if you wish) deck of playing cards;2) Two milk crates (or boxes);3) Four - Eight sheets of paper set up around the gym to indicate stations;4) One sheet of paper set up as the "key";5) Scotch tape;6) Pencil/marker; Physical activity: Fitness
+(or boxes);3) Four - Eight sheets of paper set up around the gym to indicate stations;4) One sheet of paper set up as the "key";5) Scotch tape;6) Pencil/marker

 The only limit to what you can do with this activity is your own (and your students') imagination!
 I like to use geography to start with.

 I make several photocopies of a U.S. map.
 On each map I will highlight a different state.
 Along the bottom of the page I will write the name of the state, the state capital, and an activity. i.e. "Trenton, New Jersey.
 15 Pushups."
 "Albany, New York.
 25 Jumping Jacks."
 I will then tape the maps up around the gym.
 If I can, I will tape up east coast states on one wall, west coast states on the opposing wall, etc.

 Somewhere on the sidelines, I will place two milk crates next to each other.
 One will be upside down with the playing cards scattered face up on it.
 Along the wall here I will tape the key.
 The key will tell the students which station to go to.
 "2 or 3 - New Jersey" "4 or 5 - New York" , etc.

 To begin the activity, assign your students to squads.
 Teachers should determine how many squads to have and how many students should be in each one based on your gym's size (the possibilities for stations really are limitless).